Skip to content

 Warning

 • flatc (optional) - flatc is the compiler of the Flatbuffers serialization format used by Amplitude to generate assets.
-This is only needed at build time if you are going to compile Amplitude with the provided samples.
+This is only needed at build time if you are going to compile Amplitude with the bundled samples.

 Once you have installed dependencies you can clone the repository from GitHub using git as follows: